batman-hassaan/DataViz-Pro/README.md

 # DataViz-Pro

-this would be live soon (we are facing atechinal issues)
+this would be live soon (we are facing some technicals issues)